vitale232/covid-web/README.md

 python source/backend/publish_peese_geojson.py
 ```

+The script will create a folder: `dist/peese`, which will contain local copies of the data that's uploaded to AWS S3.

 ## Data

 Currently the data is available as a public object on AWS S3.
-The first dataset that is available is from the PEESE Group, a lab at Cornell University.
+The first dataset that is available is from the [PEESE Group](https://www.peese.org/), a lab at Cornell University.
 They have New York State COVID-19 cases by county available for public access on their [GitHub page](https://github.com/PEESEgroup/PEESE-COVID19).
 The PEESE cases data is merged with US Census Bureau data, distributed by Esri, which is available on the [Esri site](https://www.arcgis.com/home/item.html?id=a00d6b6149b34ed3b833e10fb72ef47b).

 The Census data contains population estimates for 2018.
 The data is merged with the COVID cases based on the county name and FIPS code.
 In their final format, there are two separate GeoJSON layers available in two separate formats.
 The two formats include a raw JSON and a gzip encoded JSON.

 ### Full Census Data and COVID-19 Cases

-The Census data from Esri that is combined with the PEESE COVID-19 data contains numerous attributes, to many to list here.
+The Census data from Esri that is combined with the PEESE COVID-19 data contains numerous attributes, too many to list here.
 You can examine the GIS census data from the source download at Esri's site, or you can examine the GeoJSON formatted version that is ingested by these tools.
-The GeoJSON formatted version is available in if you clone this repo at `./data/usa_counties.geojson`.
+The GeoJSON formatted version is available if you clone this repository at `./data/usa_counties.geojson`.
 You can view this file easily with a Desktop GIS tool like the cross-platform, open source [QGIS](https://qgis.org/en/site/).

 The published data is available at two separate URLs, and should be updated daily to include the latest updates (time TBD):